Iphykay/AnimationWithOpenGLBlender/README.md

 They both contain the lines, vertices, edges used to draw the helicopter.

+The helicopter rendered in:

+helicopterRenderer.py file

-The helicopter rendered in the helicopterRenderer.py file The building rendered in building_renderer.py file
+The building rendered in :

+building_renderer.py file

 The mainv1.py houses all the components.